vippsas/management-api/management-api-guide.md

 If this endpoint is used with normal API keys (not partner keys), it will return just one merchant:
 The one making the API request.

-## Get one merchant by organization number
+## Get one merchant by business identifier

 Status: 🟡 Available in Q3.